droosenb/faust-wdf-library/README.md

 ### How the Build Functions Work

 Expect this section to be added soon!
-It's currently in progress.
+It's currently the subject of a paper which I hope to publish soon.
+The explanation involves the creation of a "meta-language" in Faust and is not within the scope of an introduction.

 ## Acknowledgements